Vietnam.vn - Nền tảng quảng bá Việt Nam

 - Criterion No. 5 on health - culture - education: 9/23 districts (39.1%) meet the criteria on health - culture - education; unchanged compared to the end of 2020.

-- Criterion No. 6 on economy: 11/23 districts (47.8%) met the criteria on Economy; down 30.4% compared to the end of 2020.
+- Criterion No. 6 on economy: 11/23 districts (47.8%) met the Economic criteria; down 30.4% compared to the end of 2020.

 - Criterion No. 7 on environment: 8/23 districts (34.8%) met the criteria on Environment; down 4.3% compared to the end of 2020.

-- Criterion No. 8 on quality of living environment: 8/23 districts (34.8%) met the criteria on Quality of living environment; down 65.2% compared to the end of 2020.
+- Criterion No. 8 on quality of living environment: 8/23 districts (34.8%) meet the criteria on Quality of living environment; down 65.2% compared to the end of 2020.

-- Criterion No. 9 on political system - security, order - public administration: 17/23 districts (73.9%) met the criteria on political system - security, order - public administration; down 26.1% compared to the end of 2020.
+- Criterion No. 9 on the political system - security, order - public administration: 17/23 districts (73.9%) met the criteria on the political system - security, order - public administration; down 26.1% compared to the end of 2020.

 Thus, 4/23 districts met 9/9 criteria; 2/23 districts met 7/9 criteria; 2/23 districts met 6/9 criteria; 1/23 district met 5/9 criteria; 6/23 districts met 4/9 criteria; 5/23 districts met 3/9 criteria compared to the set of criteria for new rural districts in the period 2021 - 2025.
 There are criteria that increased significantly compared to 2020, such as: Criterion No. 1 on planning increased by 69.6%, but there are also criteria that decreased sharply, such as: Criterion No. 8 on quality of living environment decreased by 65.2%.
 There are criteria that many districts did not meet, such as: Criterion No. 7 on environment, Criterion No. 8 on quality of living environment, Criterion No. 5 on health - culture - education.

 Reasons for not meeting the criteria for the new rural district in the period of 2021-2025: Compared to the set of criteria 2016-2020, in the period of 2021-2025, there are many difficult criteria that require a lot of time and resources to implement.
-Specifically, some criteria such as: Criterion No. 2 on transportation has additional indicators on the proportion of district roads with trees, bus stations in the district center; Criterion No. 6 on economy: There are indicators on industrial park infrastructure; Criterion No. 7 on environment: There are indicators on waste classification; wastewater treatment facilities...
+Specifically, some criteria such as: Criterion No. 2 on traffic has additional indicators on the rate of district roads planted with trees, bus stations in the district center; Criterion No. 6 on economy: There are indicators on industrial park infrastructure; Criterion No. 7 on environment: There are indicators on waste classification; wastewater treatment facilities...

 3.1.
-One Commune One Product (OCOP) Program
+One Commune One Product (OCOP) program

 The OCOP program in the province has been implemented synchronously and effectively.
-After the Prime Minister issued the set of criteria and procedures for evaluating and classifying OCOP products, the Provincial People's Committee directed the sectors and districts to closely follow the instructions of the Central Government and the Provincial Plan, and continue to implement OCOP product development activities.
-The whole province has 496 OCOP products recognized, including 1 5-star product, 57 4-star products, 438 3-star products of 344 OCOP entities (73 enterprises, 102 cooperatives, 10 cooperative groups, 159 production and business households); most of the products after being recognized as OCOP have grown in scale, quantity and sales revenue (about 15 - 20%).
+After the Prime Minister issued the set of criteria and procedures for evaluating and classifying OCOP products, the Provincial People's Committee directed the sectors and districts to closely follow the Central Government's instructions and the Provincial Plan, and continue to implement OCOP product development activities.
+The whole province has 496 recognized OCOP products, including 1 5-star product, 57 4-star products, 438 3-star products of 344 OCOP entities (73 enterprises, 102 cooperatives, 10 cooperative groups, 159 production and business households); most of the products after being recognized as OCOP have grown in scale, quantity and sales revenue (about 15 - 20%).
 Many OCOP products have built their brands and gained a foothold in the domestic and foreign markets, in particular, some products are exported to demanding markets such as the US, Japan, etc. Compared to the target by 2025, the province has achieved 85.7% of the plan for the number of 3-4 star OCOP products, 20% of the plan for the number of 5-star OCOP products.
-Organizing many promotion and introduction campaigns for OCOP products at supermarkets and in some provinces and cities; creating conditions and supporting OCOP product owners to participate in product introduction fairs; editing and publishing annually the Catalog and newsletter on production, market and consumption of OCOP products to introduce and promote the province's OCOP products; many OCOP products are promoted and introduced on e-commerce platforms such as: Voso.vn, Posmart.vn, Lazada, Shopee, Tiki, etc.
+Organizing many promotion and introduction campaigns for OCOP products in supermarkets and in some provinces and cities; creating conditions and supporting OCOP product owners to participate in product introduction fairs; editing and publishing annually the Catalog and newsletter on production, market and consumption of OCOP products to introduce and promote the province's OCOP products; many OCOP products are promoted and introduced on e-commerce platforms such as: Voso.vn, Posmart.vn, Lazada, Shopee, Tiki, etc.

 3.2.
 Rural tourism development program in new rural development

-In the Project on Science, Technology and Innovation Development in Thanh Hoa Province, period 2021 - 2025 issued with Decision No. 5060/QD-UBND dated November 25, 2020 of the Provincial People's Committee, the Science and Technology Program serving New Rural Development has been integrated into 2 Programs: Application of science and technology to serve the development of high-tech, smart agriculture and New Rural Development of the Project.
-From 2021 to present, every year, the Department of Science and Technology has advised the Provincial People's Committee to approve science and technology tasks under 06 key science and technology programs of the province, period 2021-2025.
+In the Project on Science, Technology and Innovation Development of Thanh Hoa Province, period 2021 - 2025 issued with Decision No. 5060/QD-UBND dated November 25, 2020 of the Provincial People's Committee, the Science and Technology Program serving New Rural Development has been integrated into 2 Programs: Application of science and technology to serve the development of high-tech, smart agriculture and New Rural Development of the Project.
+From 2021 up to now, every year, the Department of Science and Technology has advised the Provincial People's Committee to approve science and technology tasks under 06 key science and technology programs of the province, period 2021-2025.
 Among the provincial-level science and technology tasks approved by the Chairman of the Provincial People's Committee, there are 10 - 15 tasks serving socio-economic development and New Rural Development.
-Many districts have implemented the Science and Technology Program serving New Rural Development; Effectively implement science and technology projects in production.
+Many districts have implemented the Science and Technology Program serving New Rural Development; effectively implement science and technology projects in production.

 3.4.
 Digital transformation program in new rural development towards smart new rural areas

 Implementing Plan No. 252/KH-UBND dated October 20, 2022 of the Provincial People's Committee on the Digital Transformation Program in New Rural Development, towards Smart New Rural Development in Thanh Hoa province, period 2022-2025; sectors and localities have implemented and promoted digital transformation, contributing to improving the capacity of IT application infrastructure and digital transformation for localities; directing and guiding postal and telecommunications enterprises to develop infrastructure, expand networks, and improve the quality of postal and telecommunications services in the province; coordinating with relevant units to advise and appraise programs and projects on IT application and digital transformation in the province.
-The New Rural Development Program is organized synchronously and uniformly on a digital technology platform, 100% of provincial, district and commune-level work records are processed online, exceeding the target by 2025.
+The New Rural Development Program is organized synchronously and uniformly on a digital technology platform.
+100% of provincial, district and commune-level work records are processed online, exceeding the target by 2025.
 The whole province has deployed the construction of 15 smart villages in communes meeting the model New Rural Development standards; 8 communes meeting the model New Rural Development standards with outstanding fields in digital transformation.

 3.6.
 Program to improve the quality and effectiveness of implementing security and order criteria in new rural construction